Tachographs record speed, distance, time and driver hours. In a limited number of cases their use is not required.

 If your vehicle is exempt based on any one of the reasons detailed in this form you should:

-- Complete the Tachograph Declaration Form
+- Download and complete the Tachograph Declaration Form (PDF)

 - Ask the CVT centre to stamp the form in the box at the bottom of page two: ‘Stamp of Authorised Tester’.